-Load capability registers as specified in 'creg_list'.
+Load capability registers as specified in creg_list.
 Deallocate stack frame.
-Return by calling [JALR](#) to 'cra'.
-All data accesses are checked against 'csp'.
-The return destination is checked against 'cra'.
+Return by calling [JALR](#) to cra.
+All data accesses are checked against csp.
+The return destination is checked against cra.

-Load integer registers as specified in 'reg_list'.
+Load integer registers as specified in reg_list.
 Deallocate stack frame.
-Return by calling [JALR](#) to 'ra'.
-All data accesses are checked against 'ddc'.
-The return destination is checked against 'pcc'.
+Return by calling [JALR](#) to ra.
+All data accesses are checked against ddc.
+The return destination is checked against pcc.

-CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorizing capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.

-CAUSE Reason Tag violation Authority capability tag set to 0, or has any reserved bits set Seal violation Authority capability is sealed Permission violation Authority capability does not grant R-permission , or the AP field could not have been produced by ACPERM Invalid address violation The effective address is invalid according to Invalid address conversion Bounds violation At least one byte accessed is outside the authority capability bounds, or the capability has malformed bounds
+CAUSE Reason Tag violation Authority capability tag set to 0, or has any reserved bits set Seal violation Authority capability is sealed Permission violation Authority capability does not grant R-permission , or the AP field could not have been produced by ACPERM Invalid address violation The effective address is invalid according to Invalid address conversion Bounds violation At least one byte accessed is outside the authority capability bounds, or the capability has malformed bounds supported then the value of the 'pcc' in debug mode is UNSPECIFIED by this document.